gray9-6/Snake_Ladder-java/README.md

 # Snake_Ladder-java

-Created a GUI application which allow two players to playe this game
+Created a GUI application which allow two players to play this game